kevacoin-project/keva-stratum/README.md

 ### Running Stratum
+Is the command exactly the same for linux and windows?

     ./keva-stratum config.json

 If you need to bind to privileged ports and don't want to run from `root`: